Software-Engineering-Lab-Kia/SWLab-HW8/report.md

 So a getter and setter function was written for it and then the getter was called instead of calling directly in methods.

-# Other Refactoring Techniques, Extract Method:
+## Other Refactoring Techniques, Extract Method:

 Problem:
 Extract Method is used to combat long methods that contain too much code, making them hard to understand and maintain.
-In Parser class, the startParse method is quite long and contains multiple responsibilities.
+In the Parser class, the startParse method is quite long and contains multiple responsibilities.

 Solution:
-Refactor the startParse method in the Parser class by extracting smaller methods for different responsibilities. which is cut into these methods:initializeParser, parseTokens, handleShiftAction, handleReduceAction.
+Refactor the startParse method in the Parser class by extracting smaller methods for different responsibilities. which is cut into these methods:initializeParser, parseTokens, handleShiftAction, and handleReduceAction.

-# Other Refactoring Techniques, Replace Temp with Query:
+## Other Refactoring Techniques, Replace Temp with Query:

 Problem: